Ronny Jackson Withdraws As VA Nominee

 He continued, "While I will forever be grateful for the trust and confidence President Trump has placed in me by giving me this opportunity, I am regretfully withdrawing my nomination to be Secretary for the Department of Veterans Affairs."

-On Wednesday, Sen. Jon Tester, D-Montana, the ranking member of the Senate Veterans Affairs Committee released a two-page statement detailing allegations against Jackson from 23 unnamed individuals.
+On Wednesday, Sen. Jon Tester, D-Mont., the ranking member of the Senate Veterans' Affairs Committee released a two-page statement detailing allegations against Jackson from 23 unnamed individuals.

-They included providing "a large supply" of the opiod Percocet to a member of the White House Military Office, and wrecking a government car while driving drunk after a Secret Service going-away party.
+The allegations included providing "a large supply" of the opioid Percocet to a member of the White House Military Office and wrecking a government car while driving drunk after a Secret Service going-away party.
+Jackson denied wrecking a vehicle to reporters.

-In an interview with Fox & Friends Thursday after Jackson's withdrawal, President Trump said Jackson "would have done a great job," and "had a perfect record," calling the allegations against him false.
+In an interview with Fox & Friends on Thursday after Jackson's withdrawal, Trump said Jackson "would have done a great job" and "had a perfect record" and called the allegations against him false.

 The Senate Veterans' Affairs Committee had postponed Jackson's confirmation hearing, originally slated for Wednesday, after accusations of misconduct surfaced against Jackson, who has served as the personal physician for the president under the Trump and Obama administrations.

 In an interview Tuesday with NPR's All Things Considered, Tester said committee staffers "were told stories where he was repeatedly drunk while on duty where his main job was to take care of the most powerful man in the world.
-That's not acceptable," Tester said, noting the various allegations date back to when Jackson oversaw President Obama's health care.
+That's not acceptable," Tester said, noting the various allegations date back to when Jackson oversaw President Barack Obama's health care.

 "Some of the exact words that were used by the folks we talked to were 'abusive toward staff,' 'very explosive personality,' 'belittles the folks underneath him,' staff that he oversaw.
 'Screamed toward staff,' " Tester said.
 "Basically creating an environment where the staff felt that they needed to walk on eggshells when they were around him."

+Montana Sen. Jon Tester Weighs In On Delayed Confirmation Hearing For Ronny Jackson

+Montana Sen. Jon Tester Weighs In On Delayed Confirmation Hearing For Ronny Jackson

-In the Fox interview, Trump blamed Tester for Jackson's withdrawal, and said Tester "has to have a big price to pay in Montana."
+In the Fox interview, Trump blamed Tester for Jackson's withdrawal and said Tester "has to have a big price to pay in Montana."
 Tester is up for re-election in November, in a state Trump won handily in 2016.

 Trump says he has someone in mind to replace Jackson, saying it's "somebody with political capability."

-Veterans' Affairs Committee Chairman Johnny Isakson, R-Ga., and Testerhad sent a letter to Trump on Tuesday requesting additional documentation related to Jackson's tenure as the president's doctor and his role leading the White House medical team.
+Veterans' Affairs Committee Chairman Johnny Isakson, R-Ga., and Tester had sent a letter to Trump on Tuesday requesting additional documentation related to Jackson's tenure as the president's doctor and his role leading the White House medical team.

 The letter requested information about rumored Pentagon inspector general reports said to detail allegations into Jackson's conduct.